hamdyaea/Daylight-Coin/README.md

 - Replay protection (SIGHASH_FORK_ID)
 - Unique wallet addresses (prefixes of G and A)

-Although BTG was bootstrapped on 12 Nov to create an entirely new network, it contains the entire Daylight blockchain until block 491406.
+Although DLT was bootstrapped on 12 Nov to create an entirely new network, it contains the entire Daylight blockchain until block 491406.
 As a result, Daylight Gold became a full fork with all Daylight transaction history since 2009.
-Any Daylight wallet address which held Daylight in DLT block 491406 before the fork held an equal number of Daylight Gold in BTG block 491407 after the fork.
+Any Daylight wallet address which held Daylight in DLT block 491406 before the fork held an equal number of Daylight Gold in DLT block 491407 after the fork.